Ready-To-Play D&D Character – Thokk, The Half-Orc Paladin

 As the fires burned up the remains of his old tribe, the goblinoids celebrated.
 Thokk was powerless against them, so when they started systematically slaughtering the old for no other reason bar entertainment, Thokk prayed under his breath.
 He was not a religious man, but he prayed harder than he ever had prayed before.
 As he prayed, he felt the anger build up inside of him.
 His rage mounted, his vision turned red, and Thokk burst free from his bonds.
 He tackled a bugbear to the ground, took up arms using the bugbear’s own greatsword against him, and proceeded to slaughter the rest of the raiding force.

 It wasn’t until the red mist cleared that Thokk realised what had happened.
-Tangarita, the Goddess of Nature and War had answered his prayer.
+Silvanus, the goddess of Nature had answered his prayer.
 Silvanus was not only irritated by the senseless killing, there being no need, but angered by the destruction of the land.

-That evening Tangarita appeared to Thokk in a dream, promising to keep the rest of his tribe safe, if he swore allegiance to her.
-Admiring of his bravery and personal strength, as well as his devotion to the natural order, Silvanus would protect the tribe and help them find somewhere safe to grow; however, once they were safe, Thokk would be hers to command.
+That evening Silvanus appeared to Thokk in a dream, promising to keep the rest of his tribe safe, if he swore allegiance to him.
+Admiring of his bravery and personal strength, as well as his devotion to the natural order, Silvanus would protect the tribe and help them find somewhere safe to grow; however, once they were safe, Thokk would be his to command.
 He would be a soldier of Silvanus.
 Although Silvanus was usually the god of Druids, Silvanus needed Paladins as well.

 Of course, like all great stories, that is not the end.
 It is not even the beginning of the end; however, it may just be the end of the beginning.”

 Venture forth as Thokk and tell the next tale.

 Here are a few additional items and rules for Thokk, for use at the Dungeon Master’s discretion.